dst/cars/README.md

 - code quality: JaCoCo, coveralls

 ## Disclaimer
-All Spring Boot Actuator endpoints are turn on and are available at server port.
+All Spring Boot Actuator endpoints are turned on and are available at server port.
 It is convenience when testing, but not recommended in production.

+Embedded H2 and MongoDB databases are used for easy setup.